pokt-network/pocket/CONTRIBUTING.md

 - (Optional) Use [Editor Config](https://editorconfig.org) to help your Text Editor keep the same formatting used throughout the project.
 - Code must be documented adhering to the official Go commentary guidelines.
 - Pull requests need to be based on and opened against the `main` branch.

+### Criteria for PR Evaluation

+- Quality: the PR should include instructions on how to test the submitted code.
+Automated tests are not a must in all situations, but always strongly encouraged
+- Judicious Dependencies: If dependencies are added, the reasoning for having them will be evaluated
+- Regularity: uniform use of language constructs.
+Idioms make it easier to process contributions
+- Context: make it easy for the reviewers to understand what is being addressed by the PR and why it's important to the project